Aida-Enna/Nicknamer/README.md

 # Nicknamer

-Adds a nickname to players in chat so you remember who they actually are.
+Lets you add a nickname to players in chat so you remember who they actually are or any other information you want to remember about them.
+Supports different customization per person or global customization.

 ## Choosing a custom color
 [Take a look at this picture](https://github.com/Aida-Enna/Nicknamer/blob/main/UI_Color_Chart.png?raw=true) and find the color you want (other than 0), then change the number in the settings to the number after "UI Color".